MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/security.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 This article describes the overall security architecture that is used to connect the SQL Server database engine and related components to the extensibility framework.
-Examples of the security process are provided for these common scenarios for using machine learning extensions in an enterprise environment:
+For example, these are common scenarios for using machine learning extensions in an enterprise environment:

 + Executing RevoScaleR or MicrosoftML functions in SQL Server from a data science client
 + Running external scripts (such as R or Python) directly from SQL Server using stored procedures
-+ Running Python with the SQL Server as the remote compute context
++ Running R or Python with the SQL Server as the remote compute context

 ## User security